estrangedwriter/Illumio-Coding-Challenge/README.md

 >'Direction', 'protocol', 'port(s)','ip_address(es)'.

 Because there could be ranges for the port component and for the IP-address component for each row of the CSV file, helper functions would be needed.
-The CSVreader is reading the 'port(s)' and 'ip_address(es)' components.
+The helper functions can read the 'port(s)' and 'ip_address(es)' components if there is a range in either component.

+I wrote a helper function that could convert lists to tuples.
-I wrote a helper function to add all rules within a port range to a dictionary.
+I also wrote a helper function to add all rules within a port range to a dictionary.
-I also wrote a helper function to add all rules within an IP address range to a dictionary.
+Lastly, I wrote a helper function to add all rules within an IP address range to a dictionary.

 Apparently, every single IP address from 0.0.0.0 to 255.255.255.255 is assigned to a corresponding integer.
+0.0.0.0 is assigned to the integer 1, while 0.0.0.100 is assigned to the integer 100.
+0.0.1.0 is assigned to the integer 256.
+The ipaddress module is built-in to Python apparently, and you can convert IP addresses to integer with a simple command, and vice versa (converting integers to IP addresses).

 Rather than trying to write an algorithm that could calculate a range of an octect for IP Addresses, I simply converted the two IP addresses (the range) to their corresponding integers.
-Once I knew the range I could determine how many tuples were needed to be added.
+Once I knew the range between the two IP addresses, I could determine how many tuples were needed to be added.
 You can see the source code to see more clearly how I converted IP Address ranges, as well as the port ranges.

 All rules were converted into tuples, and then added to a dictionary class Firewall.
 The constructor function of class Firewall would start up the CSVreader.